 If the Home Office refuses a stage 2 application, the applicant can request a review of this decision (known as an ‘administrative review’).
 More information about administrative reviews can be found on the GOV.UK website.

-The Tier 1 (Exceptional Talent) visa is not the only way for architects to be granted visas – if an application for endorsement is unsuccessful or you do not believe you will meet the criteria for endorsement, you may be able to obtain a visa to come to the UK through another route, if you meet the criteria for that route.
+The Global Talent visa is not the only way for architects to be granted visas – if an application for endorsement is unsuccessful or you do not believe you will meet the criteria for endorsement, you may be able to obtain a visa to come to the UK through another route, if you meet the criteria for that route.

 More detailed information on other routes available can be found on the UK Visas & Immigration (UKVI) website.

 Arts Council England is the Designated Competent Body which advises the Home Office on whether applicants in the field of arts and culture meet the eligibility criteria to be endorsed for a Global Talent visa.
 Arts Council England also partner with specialist sector bodies who provide specialist assessment for certain sectors.

 The RIBA has agreed a memorandum of understanding with Arts Council England, setting out how we will work together on architecture applications for entry under Global Talent.
 Arts Council England will receive all applications from individuals working in architecture in the first instance but will refer applications of this nature to the RIBA for a specialist assessment.
 The RIBA will then assess these applications in line with the published criteria (detailed below).

 Applying for a Global Talent visa is a two-stage process.
 Following assessment by the RIBA, Arts Council England will advise UK Visas & Immigration (UKVI) on whether an applicant can be endorsed as possessing exceptional talent or promise.
 UKVI will then decide whether or not to grant entry to an applicant following a Stage Two application.
 Endorsement from the RIBA is necessary but not decisive as to whether a visa is granted.